 The soles of your feet are just as important to keep healthy.
 The soles of the feet receive excellent care and attention during a professional pedicure; however, it is a costly maintenance routine.
 There are at-home remedies for dry and cracked feet.
-Products such as pumice stones for buffing away dry and dead skin followed by a deep-moisturize foot cream.
-Covering the soles or your feet with petroleum jelly Vaseline every night before bed will soften feet up as you sleep, and putting on socks helps to keep the Vaseline in place as you sleep.
+Products such as pumice stones for buffing away dry and dead skin are followed by a deep-moisturized foot cream.
+Covering the soles of your feet with petroleum jelly Vaseline every night before bed will soften your feet up as you sleep, and putting on socks helps to keep the Vaseline in place as you sleep.

-Dr. Rokhsar is a fellowship-trained dermatologist who can assess a patient’s skin type and advise on proper, healthy skin care.
+Dr. Rokhsar is a fellowship-trained double board-certified dermatologist who can assess a patient’s skin type and advise on proper, healthy skincare.
 Without keeping the skin moisturized it will dry out, flake, and easily form wrinkles.

-2. Don’t forget to protect yourself: Walking to the train station or even your car in the morning, can expose you to some pretty bad wind burns.
-It’s important to really take advantage of your winter stock pile as soon as it gets cold out.
-Scarves, gloves, hats and boots are key to keeping you warm and protected.
-Winds can irritate and dry out skin so quickly, and the easiest way to keep skin healthy during these cold months is to practice preventive care with protection against the elements.
+2. Don’t forget to protect yourself: Walking to the train station or even your car in the morning can expose you to some pretty bad wind burns.
+It’s important to really take advantage of your winter stockpile as soon as it gets cold out.
+Scarves, gloves, hats, and boots are key to keeping you warm and protected.
+Winds can irritate and dry out the skin so quickly, and the easiest way to keep skin healthy during these cold months is to practice preventive care with protection against the elements.

 3. Keep your hands, and the rest of your body out of the hot water: Hot water dries the skin and sucks all of the moisture out of the skin.
 Whether you’re doing the dishes, laundry, or taking a shower, you need to avoid hot temperatures as much as possible.
 If you hate taking even lukewarm showers, treat yourself to a few minutes of hot water, but make sure it’s limited.
 A long, hot shower isn’t worth season-long skin damage

 4. Avoid irritants: A wool sweater can be warm and cozy, but what is it doing to your skin?
 The material could rub you the wrong way.
-Try for softer cottons, satin and other materials that don’t cause harm.
+Try for softer cotton, satin, and other materials that don’t cause harm.
 If you’re prone to allergies, watch out for material that tends to attract dog hair, because along with the dog hair comes the dander that starts you sneezing.
-Sneezing leads to runny noses, and tissues that overwork the skin around the nose.
+Sneezing leads to runny noses and tissues that overwork the skin around the nose.
 A winter cold poses the same problems.
 Always choose tissues with aloe to soften the blow.

 5. Exfoliate: It’s important to gently exfoliate during the winter because of the buildup of dry skin cells.
 It’s important not to scrub the skin too hard because irritation will only cause skin damage and make it harder for newer and healthier skin cells.

-9. See a dermatologist to reevaluate your skin care plan!
+9. See a dermatologist and reevaluate your skincare plan!